Rubyscoreio/single_identifier/README.md

-# RubyScore Deposit Contracts
+# RubyScore Single Identifier Contracts

-This repo will have a code of RubyScore Deposit Contracts.
+This repo will have a code of RubyScore Identifier Contracts.

 ## Setting project